If you can’t find the answer to your question on this page, please feel free to email undergradinfo@wharton.upenn.edu.

 What if I am also applying to HCM, M&T or LSM?

-You will need to submit an application to Wharton in addition to your HCM, M&T, or LSM application.
-You should apply to Wharton as if this was your only dual-degree application.
-If you are not accepted by HCM, M&T, or LSM, Wharton will then consider your application.
+If you want to be considered for an uncoordinated dual degree or for internal transfer, you will need to submit an application to Wharton in addition to your HCM, M&T, or LSM application.
+You should apply to Wharton as if this was your only such application.
+If you are accepted by HCM, M&T, or LSM, Wharton will withdraw your application and allow you to be enrolled in the coordinated program.

 How do I know what classes to register for next semester if I don't know whether I have been accepted yet?